SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/applications/matlab/index.md

 sessions.

 MATLAB can be run interactively or in batch mode.
-MATLAB can run on a compute node with exclusive access to the full usable memory (about 62 GB on Edison nodes and 120 GB on Cori Phase 1 nodes) by submitting a batch job to the regular queue.
+MATLAB can run on a compute node with exclusive access to the full usable memory (about 120 GB on Cori Haswell nodes) by submitting a batch job to the regular queue.

 ### Running Interactively